pavelone/fhirplace/README.md

 [downloads page](https://www.vagrantup.com/downloads.html) to get an installer suitable for your OS.
 After installation is finished, run Terminal application (on Mac OS X) or Command Prompt (on Windows) to test if installation was successful.
-Type following command:
+Type the following command:

 ```bash
 vagrant --version
 ```

-If you see output like
+If you see an output like

 ```bash
 Vagrant 1.6.5
 ```

-you had successfuly installed Vagrant.
+you have successfully installed Vagrant.

 ### Getting FHIRPlace source code